NormanPCN/StardewValleyMods/BetterButterflyHutch/README.md

 The minimum number of butterflies to spawn indoors.
 A value of zero disables the mod for indoors.

 - Maximum Indoors:
 The maximum number of butterflies to spawn indoors.
+If minimum is greater than maximum, then minimum is assigned to maximum.

 - Minimum Outdoors:
 The minimum number of butterflies to spawn outdoors.
 A value of zero disables the mod for outdoors.

 - Maximum Outdoors:
 The maximum number of butterflies to spawn outdoors.
+If minimum is greater than maximum, then minimum is assigned to maximum.

 - Num Bat Wings:
 The number of Bat Wings used to trade for the Hutch at the Desert Trader.
 Vanilla default is 200.

 ## Changlog

-v1.0.0:
+v1.0.1:
  Initial release.

+ v1.0.2
+ Added minimum/maximum normalization.
+ Update to GMCM v1.8